fleetdm/fleet/docs/Deploying/Configuration.md

 ##### packaging_s3_endpoint_url

 AWS S3 Endpoint URL.
 Override when using a different S3 compatible object storage backend (such as Minio), or running s3 locally with localstack.
-Leave this blank to use the default S3 service endpoint.
+Leave this blank to use the default AWS S3 service endpoint.

 - Default value: ""
 - Environment variable: `FLEET_PACKAGING_S3_ENDPOINT_URL`